Continuous deployment works by connecting a Git repository to a Netlify site and keeping the two in sync.

 There are three predefined deploy contexts:

-- deploy-preview: this context corresponds to the previews we build for Pull Requests and Merge Requests integrations.
+deploy-preview: this context corresponds to the previews we build for pull/merge requests.

-- branch-deploy: this context corresponds to branch deployed that are not the main site’s production branch.
-This context only applies to our Pro, Open Source, and Global pricing tiers.
+branch-deploy: this context corresponds to deploys from branches that are not the site’s main production branch.

 Besides these three predefined contexts, sites can use also branch names as custom deploy contexts.
 For example, a branch called

 Currently, deploy contexts allow you to override four options from your site’s settings: